-A Critical Analysis of the Use of Disallowances and Sanctions in the UK Unemployment Benefit System since 1911
+A Critical Analysis of the use of dissalowance and sactions in the UK unemployment benefit system since 1911

 The UK system of benefit sanctions for unemployed people has recently become increasingly controversial because of its evident role in creating destitution, as evidenced most vividly in the increased use of food banks.
 Yet there are virtually no existing academic studies of this system.
 This project aims to fill this gap.